NikolasMoatsos/SEIP-Lab-Assignments/unittesting/README.md

 - Execute the command: <code>mvn test jacoco:report</code>.

-*The report of code coverage generated from JaCoCo is located in the following path:*  `unittesting/target/site/jacoco`
+*The report of code coverage generated from JaCoCo is located in the following path:*  `unittesting/target/site/jacoco`.

+In order to generate the cobertura coverage report include the `cobertura:cobertura` in your `mvn` command and in order to see the analysis in the Codecov website run succesfully a TravisCI build.